 If you are unhappy with the way Care has handled your personal information, you can make a complaint to the Office of the Australian Information Commissioner (OAIC).

-For more information about how you can make a privacy complaint to the OAIC, see information available on the website of the OAIC: Making a complaint.
+For more information about how to make a privacy complaint to the OAIC, see information available on the website of the OAIC: Making a complaint.